HeliosLive/BlueMark-academy/src/app/q1/solution.md

-# In this question, we are expecting a behaviour from buttons to increase and decrease the current counter value.
+# In this question, we are expecting a behaviour from buttons to increase and decrease the current counter value and present it inside the `p` html element tag.

+>Category Keywords: [`Interpolation`, `method calls`, `typescript union type`]

 >Difficulty level : Easy
 > - Junior developer : ~5mins